 Most of us are familiar with the term affidavit but do you know who an affiant is?
-Most of you might have heard this term for the first time.
-Therefore, the purpose of this blog is to make familiar with the term affiant; when do you need an affiant?
+Many of your might be hearing this term for the first time.
+Therefore, the purpose of this blog is to make you familiar with the term affiant; when do you need an affiant?
 Who can be an affiant?
 And what is not expected from an affiant?
 Let’s get into it.

 What is an Affidavit?

 For those of you still having trouble with what an Affidavit is in this context, this is defined as a written statement confirmed by oath or affirmation, for use as evidence in court.

 Who is an Affiant?